Our Programs (Halton Hills Minor Hockey)

 Season Dates:

 Schedules for the below will be posted on the HHMH website under the player's team.
-How to find your schedule can be found under the "find your team and schedule" link
+For a guide on how to find your team, see the Parent/Player Resources page.

 Season games/practices: